zerothi/sisl/DEPLOY.md

 3. Create release notes and changelogs:

-   1. Create the release-notes:
+   1. Create the release-notes for the documentation:

-      Also append the changelog.

       ```shell
       towncrier build --version 0.14.1 --yes
       ```

       This will create a file here: `docs/release/0.14.1-notes.rst`.

+      Amend to `docs/release.rst` something like this:

+         0.14.1 <release/0.14.1-notes.rst>

    2. Create simpler release notes (for Github):